Edsol/clickup-vscode-extension/README.md

 * `clickup:setToken`: set personal token
 * `clickup:deleteToken`: delete personal token

-All other commands can be used only via GUI (for now)

 ## How to configure the extension

-- Enable task title: `Settings > clickup.showTaskTitle`
+Go to `Settings > Extension > ClickUp` and change the parameters to configure to your liking the extension.

 ## Roadmap

 - [x] Task counter badge
 - [x] Easy way to edit status outside edit mode
-- [ ] Manage via global settings
+- [x] Manage via global settings
 - [ ] Increase performaces
 - [ ] Add filters and groupings
 - [ ] Implements time tracking